Frequently Asked Questions

 4. Research 2 (Public Resources)

+Here, you will independently research an advanced exploit development topic using publicly available resources.
 You are expected to thoroughly explore the subject, synthesize your findings, and produce a concise, well-structured paper.

 You may also be asked to include supporting code or tools to demonstrate your applied understanding of the topic.